Chart of Religious Emblems

 […] Stand up Paddle Boarding Award BSA Distinguished Conservation Service Award C Commissioner Awards and Recognitions Community Organization Award Conservation Good Turn Award Complete Angler Council Duty to God Award Cub Scout Leader Recognition Awards Cub Scout Outdoor Activity Award D Den Chief Service Award Den Leader Training Awards Distinguished Conservation Service Award Distinguished Eagle […]

-Applications Workbook FAQ Award Requirements Conservation & Environment Conservation Awards Introduction of the BSA Distinguished Conservation Service Award Conservation and the Boy Scouts of America have been partners for a long time.
+Applications Workbook FAQ Award Requirements Conservation & Environment Conservation Awards Introduction of the Scouting America Distinguished Conservation Service Award Conservation and Scouting America have been partners for a long time.
 Camping, hiking, and respect for the outdoors are a part of the Scouting heritage.
-Many of the requirements for advancement from Tenderfoot […]
+Many of the requirements for advancement from Tenderfoot through the […]

 IMPORTANT: Before beginning work on STEM Nova or Supernova Awards check with your local council to confirm if the program is available in your area.
 The STEM Nova and Supernova Awards are optional awards that are administered by local councils.
 Local councils have the option to make these awards available.
 UPDATED 3/8/2023 RECENT ANNOUNCEMENTS […]